immortaldigital/ImmortalLang/README.md

 - Compiles a C# representation of WAT to Wasm.
 - Supports all opcodes/features of Wasm (including memory)
 - Proof of concept LinkedList included
+- Parsing of binary expressions

 ## Next steps:
-Figure out how local variables work (instead of allocating part of the memory to each function variable).
+[DONE] Figure out how local variables work (instead of allocating part of the memory to each function variable).
-Begin parsing simple .imlang code and figure out how to translate that into wasm.
+[DONE] Begin parsing simple .imlang code and figure out how to translate that into wasm.
+[DONE] Binary expression parsing
+[Todo] Control flow statements
+[Todo] Add variables
+[Todo] Functions/classes